agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

 We represent Bill's hiking problem with a gridworld similar to Alice's restaurant choice example.
 The peaks are terminal states, providing differing utilities.
 The steep hill is also a terminal state, with negative utility.
 We assume a negative, constant time-cost -- so Bill prefers a shorter hike.

 ~~~~
+// TODO remove this code --- to verbose
 var makeHike = function(noiseProb, alpha){
   var xLim = 5;
   var yLim = 5;